 1. Make sure your account matches your banking style.

 Take a look at how you bank these days.
 Have your habits or circumstances changed?
 For example, do you find yourself paying more and more by debit card?
-You may find our Self-Serve Chequing Account with 50 free electronic transactions a better fit – the monthly fee may be slightly higher than you pay today, but if you're paying a fee for every debit transaction, you could save over the long term.
+You may find a different account may be a better fit, one that offers unlimited transactions instead of charging per debit transaction.
+By adjusting your account, you could save over the long term.